wp-plugins/simple-facebook-plugin/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

-Create sidebar widget that display Facebook Like Box at 20+ lenguages
+Create sidebar widget that display Facebook Like Box at 20+ languages

 == Description ==